fnagel/mailfiles/README.md

 ------------

 * EXT:pluploadfe should work without problems (see pluploadfe documentation)
-* Add "Mail Files: default config" static template to your root template.
+* Add "Mail Files: default config" static template to your TypoScript template.
-* Configure the plugin options via TS (see static template in pi1/static/setup.txt)
+* Configure the plugin options via TS (see static template in `Configuration/TypoScript/setup.txt`)
 * Add plugin to a page and specify pluploadfe configuration record

 _Note:_ Make sure to enable "Authenticated frontend user needed" option in pluploadfe config record.